olivmath/couve/README.md

 # CouvePIX - Official Kale Wallet for Meridian

-A modern wallet for the Stellar network with PIX integration and Meridian 2025 events.
+The Kale wallet with PIX integration for the Meridian 2025 event.

 ```mermaid
 flowchart LR